tjos-bgs/EIDA-SeedPSD/README.md

 ## Docker images & entrypoints

 This Dockerfile replaces the old Dockerfile in the checked out Git repo in the Git directory.
 This workaround is done because the Ansible module `community.docker.docker_compose_v2` doesn't recognise the ADD command in the old Dockerfile and the new Dockerfile replaces it with COPY.
+Bumped up the version of Python in the Dockerfile from v3.11-slim to v3.13-slim (v3.11-slim has 2 high vulnerabilities).
 Images are built from the upstream repo with a local **`files/seedpsd/Dockerfile`** that:

-- Uses Python 3.11 and **uv** for fast locked installs
+- Uses Python 3.13-slim and **uv** for fast locked installs
 - Builds as **unprivileged `app`** user at runtime
 - Exposes `/app/.venv/bin` first in `PATH`
 - Defers command selection to Compose (see below)